brynickson/AstroBkgInterp/README.md

 AstroBkgInterp is a Python tool designed to provide robust, flexible background subtraction for sources observed on top of complex regions.
-It is a highly parameterizable Python package that works for both single images and 3-dimensional data cubes, such as those produced by the JWST/MIRI Medium Resolution Spectrometer (MRS).
+It implements a flexible source-masking and polynomial interpolation routines to model spatially and spectrally varying backgrounds without relying on separate sky exposures.
+The tool supports both 2D images and 3D data cubes (e.g., integral field spectroscopy), offering wavelength-dependant masking and background modelling that account for PSF variations across spectral slices.

+AstroBkgInterp is particularly effective in scenarios where traditional background subtraction methods struggle, such as extended sources embedded in structured backgrounds, IFU data with spatial-spectral variability, and imaging data affected by instrumental gradients or artifacts.

 Installation
 ------------